smart-grid-use-cases/smart-grid-use-cases.github.io/content/en/docs/Platone/uc-IT-2- Congestion Management/UC-IT-2.md

 | 3 |Activation|DSO|DSO sends the order to move the resources|The resources have won the session market|The Light Node measures the deviation from the baseline|
 | 4 |Settlement|BRP|BRP sends the baseline to SCD|BRP estimate the baseline for the energy market| The market operator calculates the flexibility energy respect to BRP's baseline|

-***Notes***

-This part describes the possible scenarios of the use case.
-The scenarios should comply with the sequence diagrams in Sect.
-2 of the template, so that every step describes one part of a communication or action.
-Apart from a normal success scenario, different failure scenarios or alternatives can be included to describe situations where preconditions are not satisfied or unwanted states are attained.

-* **Primary Actor** - the first actor appearing in the scenario at the incident causing the scenario to begin.

-* **Triggering Event** - the incident causing the scenario to begin.

-* **Pre-Condition** - indicates which terms have to be fulfilled for the scenario to be executed.

-* **Post-Condition** - indicates which terms should be valid after the scenario.
-TIt can also specify whether a scenario has been successfully completed or not.

 ## 4.2.
 Steps – Scenarios